-8. Fire Procedures (see also the Policy on Fire Safety Management)
+7. Fire Procedures (also see the Fire Safety Policy)

 The signal for evacuation will be the continuous ringing of the fire bell.
 Always evacuate the school if the fire alarm sounds - assume every alarm could be for real.
 Never re-enter the building while the alarm is still sounding or before a senior member of staff has confirmed it is safe to do so.